SBSEDV/input-converter-php/README.md

 #### **_COMPATIBILITY_**:

-Also, the returned file format is not 100 percent compatibile with the native [$\_FILES](https://www.php.net/manual/en/features.file-upload.post-method.php#example-420) global.
+Also, the returned file format is not compatibile with the native [$\_FILES](https://www.php.net/manual/en/features.file-upload.post-method.php#example-420) global.

 If you upload an array / of images like: